For Real Estate Brokerages

 What is a broker-owned escrow company?

 A broker-owned escrow (also called a broker-controlled escrow division) is an in-house escrow operation run by a California real estate brokerage under the broker exemption in California Financial Code Section 17006.
-It handles escrow for the brokerage’s own transactions and is regulated by the California Department of Real Estate (DRE), not the DFPI.
+It handles escrow for the brokerage’s own transactions and is regulated by the California DRE.

-You can launch a broker-controlled escrow division without a separate DFPI license if you qualify for the broker exemption.
-The core steps: confirm the exemption applies to your structure, open a compliant trust account, build the required trust records (control record, beneficiary ledgers, monthly reconciliation), file any needed DRE forms (RE 203, RE 242, RE 204/204A), and adopt written supervision policies.
-TESS Systems handles most of this setup for you.
+You can start a broker-controlled escrow division without a separate DFPI license if you qualify for the broker exemption.
+The core steps: confirm the exemption applies, open a compliant trust account, build the required trust records, file any needed DRE forms (RE 203, RE 242, RE 204/204A), and adopt written supervision policies.

 Do I need a separate license for an in-house escrow?

-No. If your setup fits the broker exemption under California Financial Code Section 17006(a)(4), your existing California real estate broker license is sufficient.
-You still have to comply with DRE Regulations 2832, 2834, 2835, 2831.2, 2950, and 2951 governing trust funds, records, and escrow conduct — but you do not need a separate escrow license from the DFPI.
+No. If your setup fits the broker exemption, your existing California real estate broker license is sufficient.
+You still have to comply with DRE Regulations 2832, 2834, 2835, 2831.2, 2950, and 2951 governing trust funds, records, and escrow conduct.

 What is the deposit deadline for broker-held escrow funds?